 What Do Stocks Under 100 Mean?

-Best stocks below 100 may be particularly attractive to new investors who are just starting in the stock market.
-You can get started with a smaller investment and potentially earn returns that outpace the market by investing in these stocks.
+Best stocks under Rs 100 may be particularly attractive to new investors who are just starting in the stock market.

-We have drawn upon a list of the 5 best stocks under 100 Rs for the long term based on two popular parameters – Close Price and Market Cap.
+We have drawn upon a list of the 5 best stocks under 100 Rs for the long term based on two popular parameters – Share Price and Market Cap.

 Let’s have a look at some of the companies.